-There is perhaps no more hotly debated issue in the church today than the issue of women serving as pastors/preachers.
-As a result, it is very important to not see this issue as men versus women.
-There are women who believe women should not serve as pastors and that the Bible places restrictions on the ministry of women, and there are men who believe women can serve as preachers and that there are no restrictions on women in ministry.
-This is not an issue of chauvinism or discrimination.
+There is perhaps no more hotly debated issue in the church today than that of women serving as pastors.
+As a result, it is important to not see this issue as men versus women.
+There are women who believe women should not serve as pastors and that the Bible places restrictions on the ministry of women, and there are men who believe women can serve as pastors and that there are no restrictions on women in ministry.
+This is not a matter of chauvinism or discrimination.
 It is an issue of biblical interpretation.

 The Word of God proclaims, “A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to have authority over a man; she must be silent” (1 Timothy 2:11–12).
 In the church, God assigns different roles to men and women.
 This is a result of the way mankind was created and the way in which sin entered the world (1 Timothy 2:13–14).
 God, through the apostle Paul, restricts women from serving in roles of teaching and/or having spiritual authority over men.
-This precludes women from serving as pastors over men, which definitely includes preaching to, teaching, and having spiritual authority.
+This precludes women from serving as pastors over men, since pastoring definitely includes preaching, teaching publicly, and exercising spiritual authority.

-There are many “objections” to this view of women in ministry.
+There are many objections to this view of women in pastoral ministry.
 A common one is that Paul restricts women from teaching because in the first century, women were typically uneducated.
 However, 1 Timothy 2:11–14 nowhere mentions educational status.
-If education were a qualification for ministry, the majority of Jesus’ disciples would not have been qualified.
-A second common objection is that Paul only restricted the women of Ephesus from teaching (1 Timothy was written to Timothy, who was the pastor of the church in Ephesus).
-The city of Ephesus was known for its temple to Artemis, a false Greek/Roman goddess.
-Women were the authority in the worship of Artemis.
-However, the book of 1 Timothy nowhere mentions Artemis, nor does Paul mention Artemis worship as a reason for the restrictions in 1 Timothy 2:11–12.
+If education were a qualification for ministry, then the majority of Jesus’ disciples would not have been qualified.
+A second common objection is that Paul only restricted the women of Ephesus from teaching men (1 Timothy was written to Timothy, the pastor of the church in Ephesus).
+Ephesus was known for its temple to Artemis, and women were the authorities in that branch of paganism—therefore, the theory goes, Paul was only reacting against the female-led customs of the Ephesian idolaters, and the church needed to be different.
+However, the book of 1 Timothy nowhere mentions Artemis, nor does Paul mention the standard practice of Artemis worshipers as a reason for the restrictions in 1 Timothy 2:11–12.

 God has ordained that only men are to serve in positions of spiritual teaching authority in the church.
-This is not because men are necessarily better teachers, or because women are inferior or less intelligent (which is not the case).
+This does not imply men are better teachers or that women are inferior or less intelligent.
 It is simply the way God designed the church to function.
 Men are to set the example in spiritual leadership—in their lives and through their words.
-Women are to take a less authoritative role.
+Women are also to set an example in their lives, but in a different way (1 Peter 3:1-6).
 Women are encouraged to teach other women (Titus 2:3–5).
 The Bible also does not restrict women from teaching children.
 The only activity women are restricted from is teaching or having spiritual authority over men.
-This logically would preclude women from serving as pastors to men.
-This does not make women less important, by any means, but rather gives them a ministry focus more in agreement with God’s plan and His gifting of them.
+This bars women from serving as pastors to men.
+This does not make women less important, by any means; rather, it gives them a ministry focus more in agreement with God’s design.